 Hopefully its easy for you, to quickly spot all 8 mistakes which were in this sentense.

 If not, get to work on your style, pronto.
-I now require, conditionally require, and recommend books on grammar and style.
+I have required, conditionally required, and recommended books on grammar and style over the years.
 If you don't like my choices, you may prefer William Strunk Jr. and E.B.
 White, The Elements of Style (Macmillan, 4th ed., 1979).
 It is clear, brief, and affordable.
 Of course, some in the wired generation prefer hypertext, no matter how good or inexpensive the paper alternative.
 For you, I suggest working through Susan Snively's Writing Better: A Handbook for Amherst Students, or Dr. Ed Vavra's on-line grammar.
 The truly feeble will want to rent Schoolhouse Rock on DVD.

 Do I "grade off" for poor grammar, spelling, or style?
 What a question!
 On your course evaluations, do you take into account how well your teachers communicate?
 I hope you do.
 An argument is poorer when presented poorly, and this is inevitably reflected in how it is received.

 If your style is too poor even to qualify as college-level work, I will consider your submission unacceptable and just hand it back (or perhaps submit it to engrish.com).
 I'm your professor, not your pen pal.

 - If your grammar or style needs work, have a friend or relative read your work to help you see where you're being unclear.
 Sometimes sentences I think make perfect sense turn out only to make sense to me.
 For help copy-editing, I recommend Claire Kehrwald Cook, Line by Line: How to Edit Your Own Writing.